You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 Some modern-thinking web owners have considered placing their logo on the upper right-hand side.
 It seems to be a new trend.
 But the results have not been good so far.
 Users are so used to seeing the logo in the upper left-hand side that they may not even see a logo placed elsewhere on the page.

 Regarding the content of your logo, you should think about ways that will help you show a visual representation of what your brand is about.
-It represents your brand identity and helps become a building block to your brand.
+It represents your brand identity and helps become a building block for your brand.

 Many consider their company logo the primary digital asset that they should capitalize on to give customers an idea of what your company stands for.
 You should also focus on using your logo to gain trust with customers and convince potential customers of your professionalism.